omkarkulkarnii/omkarkulkarnii/README.md

 <h1 align="center" >Omkar Kulkarni</h1>
 <h4 align="center">Highly motivated Software Engineer with hands-on experience in full-stack development, specializing in React.js and Node.js.
 Proficient in developing user-centric applications, integrating APIs, and managing databases with MongoDB.
-Demonstrates strong problem-solving skills and a commitment to continuous learning.
+Demonstrate strong problem-solving skills and a commitment to continuous learning.
 </h4>

 ---